wangxf2000/OneNodeCDHCluster/README.md

 ```

 - add inbound rule to NSG to allow only your IP for security reasons
-- ssh into VM using RSA key
+- ssh into VM using the RSA key you created on your laptop.
 - copy this repo and run the setup

 ```